PhantomAppDevelopment/firebase-as3/storage/README.md

 }
 ```

-You will notice that the `localId` has been added to the name.
+You will notice that the `localId` value has been added to the name.